ansys/scade-apitools/README.rst

       git clone https://github.com/ansys-scade/apitools

 #.
-Create a fresh-clean Python environment and activate it:
+Create a fresh-clean Python 3.7 environment and activate it:

+   It is advised to use the interpreter delivered with Ansys SCADE, for example ``C:\Program Files\ANSYS Inc\v231\SCADE\contrib\Python37\python.exe``.

    .. code:: bash